RobotLocomotion/drake/tools/workspace/README.md

 numbers, checksums, or trivial fixups to patch files or code spelling), do not attempt to fix the problems just because you are accountable for the routine upgrade procedure every month.
-As a rule of thumb, if you need to spend more than 5-10 minutes on an upgrade, you should defer the work to a separate issue:
+As a rule of thumb, if you need to spend more than 5-10 minutes on an upgrade, you should defer the work to a separate pull
+request:

-* open an issue about the need for an upgrade of that one specific external;
+* open a pull request with the WIP patch for that one specific external;

+* entire that the Jenkins output shows the problem (e.g., trigger any extra non-default builds that failed);

 * assign it to the feature owner associated with that external (to find out who that is, ask for help in the drake developers ``#build`` slack channel); and